greatmjh/school-bell-controller/README.md

 The third part, `controlbuttons` contains definitions for physical buttons connected to GPIO which trigger specific sequences on specific bells.
 This works a bit differently, since buttons do not have a name assigned to them, just the GPIO pin number.
 As such, the `24` in `[controlbuttons.24]` refers to the pin in which the button is connected, in BCM numbering.
 The `function` element must contain the *name* of an existing function that the button runs, and `affecting_bells` must be an **array** of bell names that will be affected by the button. **Buttons must be connected between the GPIO pin and _ground_ in order to work**

 ## Software triggers
-As this daemon provides no form of interal schedules, it is recommended to use an external program to trigger the bell.
+As this daemon provides no form of internal schedules, it is recommended to use an external program to trigger the bell.
 In order to trigger the daemon, a file must be placed in the `triggers` directory with the name being the name of the function being run and the contents being a list of bells that the function must be run on, delimited by semicolons.
-This can be done in a single command as follows:
+This can be done in a single command as follows: (bell names are `BELL1` and `BELL2` and the function name is `FUNCTIONNAME`)
 ```
-$ echo *BELL1;BELL2* > /path/to/repo/triggers/*FUNCTIONNAME*
+$ echo BELL1;BELL2 > /path/to/repo/triggers/FUNCTIONNAME
 ```